pdziwoki/sapcommerce_translations_ai/translationsai/README_AI_ENHANCEMENT.md

 ### Using the Backoffice Action

 1. Open the Backoffice and navigate to a Product
-2. In the Product editor toolbar, click "AI Enhance Description"
+2. In the Product editor toolbar, click "AI Translate Description"
 3. A dialog will show:
    - Current description
    - AI-enhanced version
 4. Click "OK" to apply or "Cancel" to discard

-### Using the Widget (Optional)

-The widget provides more control:

-1. Open the widget (can be added to Product perspective)
-2. View the current description
-3. Configure options:
-   - **Tone**: Select the desired writing style
-   - **Max Length**: Optionally limit word count
-4. Click "Enhance with AI"
-5. Review the enhanced description in the preview panel
-6. Click "Apply" to save or "Try Again" to regenerate
+### Result Dialog

+When you trigger the action, a dialog opens showing:

+- Original description for the base language
+- One editable textbox per target language with AI suggestions
+- Buttons to Apply (save to product) or Cancel

 ## Implementation Details